-South Florida is also home to several professional sports teams, including the Miami Heat, Miami Dolphins, Florida Panthers, and Miami Marlins.
-Popular vacation destinations like the Florida Keys, Disney, and Universal Studios are a three hours drive away.
+South Florida is also home to several professional sports teams, including the Miami Heat, Miami Dolphins, Florida Panthers, Miami FC, and Miami Marlins.
+Popular vacation destinations like the Florida Keys, Disney, and Universal Studios are a three-hour drive away.
 South Florida is also home to the world's busiest cruise ports.
 Additionally, Pembroke Pines is within driving distance of three international airports.
 Interns have commented on the high quality of life while on an internship in South Florida.
-Safe and reasonably priced housing for a metropolitan area is within a 5-15 minute radius of the hospital.
 The State of Florida is also one of only a few states in the country not to have an individual state income tax.